-TPS graph is a descriptive form of Total TPS graph.
-Total Transactions per second graph (Figure 02) shows the overall TPS achieved during the test whereas Transactions per second graph (Figure 01) shows the TPS rate of the individual transaction.
+The TPS graph is a descriptive form of the Total TPS graph.
+The total Transactions per second graph (Figure 02) shows the overall TPS achieved during the test whereas the Transactions per second graph (Figure 01) shows the TPS rate of the individual transaction.

-As mentioned above achieved TPS should be equal to defined TPS if it is not then:
+As mentioned above achieved TPS should be equal to the defined TPS if it is not then:

 - Check response time graph: If transaction response time breached the response time NFR (or noted higher than expected) with constant pacing and think time then this will impact the TPS rate.
 To resolve such a problem you have to use dynamic pacing logic, so that response time can be adjusted with iteration delay.